entropyxyz/entropy-docs/content/concepts/programs.md

 Programs can require users to include auxiliary data, separate from the message, in their signature request.

+### Oracle Data

+Oracle data in this regard is information that can be grabbed by the chain and passed through to the program.
+This information comes from the pallet ```Oracle``` and storage slot ```OracleData```. ```OracleData``` takes in a key which can denoate any oracle data you want.
+Oracle data needs to come from the chain first as all programs need to be deterministic.

+Current headings

+block_number_entropy -> Stores the current block number of entropy

 ### Custom Hashing

 As ECDSA schemes sign 256-bit numbers, programs can include a `custom_hash` function so users can utilize less common hashing functions.
 In its simplest form, the function converts a signature request (which also contains the message) into a 256-bit number.